-Derived from the Gaelic Mac a’ Phearsain, meaning “son of the parson”, Clan MacPherson is believed to have been descended from a man named Muireach or Murdo Cattenach who was the priest of Kingussie in Badenoch.
+Deriving their name from the Gaelic Mac a’ Phearsain, meaning “son of the parson”, Clan MacPherson are believed to have been founded by a man named Muireach or Murdo Cattenach who was the priest of Kingussie in Badenoch.